-In lower- and middle-income countries, the driving force is income and employment generation as well as food security, particularly for the urban poor and unemployed (Smit et al., 1996).
-The urban environment also provides relative advantages to producers, including direct access to urban consumers and markets; proximity to institutions that may provide market information, credit and technical advice; and availability of cheap inputs such as urban organic wastes and wastewater for irrigation (Veenhuizen and Danso, 2007).
+Main reasons for the involvement in urban agriculture are income and employment generation as well as food security, particularly for the urban poor and unemployed (Smit et al., 1996).
+The urban environment also provides relative advantages, including direct access to urban consumers and markets; proximity to institutions that may provide market information, credit and technical advice; and availability of cheap inputs such as urban organic wastes and wastewater for irrigation (Veenhuizen and Danso, 2007).
 The recent rise in food prices is also likely to have contributed to an increased interest from urban households and local and national governments in expanding urban agriculture.